 Myth #4 – Can you clean your windows after window film is professionally installed?

 Of course this is untrue!
 Imagine what would happen if you couldn’t clean window film!
-All the benefits of window film would be obscured by a continual coating of smudges and dirt.
+All the benefits of window film would be obscured by a continuous coating of smudges and dirt.
 The fact is that window film can be cleaned just like any other window.
 The key detail is that it is recommended that you avoid cleaning for 30 days after window film is installed.
 And remember: your window film installation company should leave your windows spotlessly clean after installation.

 After the installation process, you can clean your windows with normal cleaning methods.
 Here are some other tips